Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Method

-Here $\tau$ is the temperature coefficient. $\mathcal{L}_{\text{con}}$ pulls together positives $(z_i,z_i')$ and pushes apart negatives $\{(z_i,z_j')\}_{j\neq i}$, enlarging inter-query margins under acoustic variations.
-After contrastive optimization, we obtain the enhanced audio embedding $Q=\{q_i\}_{i=1}^{n}$, which is discriminative and noise-resilient, making downstream modality alignment and segmentation more robust and stable.
+where $\tau$ is the temperature coefficient. $\mathcal{L}_{\text{con}}$ pulls together positive pairs $(z_i,z_i')$ and pushes apart negative pairs $\{(z_i,z_j')\}_{j\neq i}$, enlarging inter-query margins under acoustic variations.
+After contrastive optimization, we obtain enhanced audio embeddings $Q=\{q_i\}_{i=1}^{n}$that are more robust to noise and better disentangled across sound classes, directly strengthening downstream cross-modal alignment and segmentation stability.